-(Note 1) The research grants to the research institutions will be remitted around July for the first term disbursement and around October for the second term ().
-For FY2020, the disbursements will be made around late August and around October.
+(Note 1) The research grants to the research institutions will be remitted around July for the first term disbursement and around October for the second term.

 (From the second fiscal year for Multi-year Fund onward, the first term research grant will be disbursed at the beginning of the fiscal year.)